Ronald Eguino

-Ronald Eguino Segovia (born 20 February 1988) is a Bolivian footballer who currently plays for Club Real Potosí as a centre back.
+Ronald Eguino Segovia (born 20 February 1988) is a Bolivian footballer who plays for Club Real Potosí as a centre back.

 International career

 Eguino played his first international game with the senior national team on 24 February 2010 in and against Mexico (5–0), where he was part of the starting squad and played the entire match.
 He represented his country in 6 FIFA World Cup qualification matches. as of June 2016.